-(iv) What if the product provider is the trustee in the case of a "non group" pension scheme?
+(iv) What if the product provider is the trustee of the pension scheme?

-The individual members' identities need to be verified.
+The individual members' identities need to be verified e.g., for individual personal pensions.

 (v) Who are the relevant parties whose identity should be verified for TIPs?